-"Substantial Damage" means damage of any origin sustained by a structure during any one-year period whereby the cost of restoring the structure to it's before damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
-See definition of "substantial improvement".
+"Substantial Damage" means damage of any origin sustained by a structure during any one-year period whereby the cost of restoring the structure to its original, pre-damage condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
+See definition of "substantial improvement."